On the computability of conditional probability: Discontinuous Conditional Distributions

 \section{Discontinuous Conditional Distributions}

-Our study of the computability of conditional distributions begins with a description of the following roadblock: a conditional distribution need not have \emph{any} version that is continuous or even almost continuous (in the sense described in Section~\ref{ccd2}).
-This rules out computability.
+Our study of the computability of conditional distributions begins at the following roadblock: a conditional distribution need not have \emph{any} version that is continuous or even almost continuous (in the sense described in Section~\ref{ccd2}).
+This will rule out almost computability (though not $L^1$-computability).

-We will work with the standard effective presentations of the spaces $\Reals$, $\Naturals$, $\{0,1\}$, as well as product spaces thereof, as computable metric spaces.
+We will work with the standard effective presentations of the spaces $\Reals$, $\Naturals$, $\{0,1\}$, as well as product spaces thereof, as computable Polish spaces.
 For example, we will use $\Reals$ under the Euclidean metric, along with the ideal points $\Rationals$ under their standard enumeration.